phillitrOSU/OSU-Portfolio/README.md

 # Introduction
 Hello!

 This repository is a collection of portfolio projects from courses in my Computer Science Post-Bacc with Oregon State University.
-Consider it a ***learning*** repo: as I look back over these projects, there is not very much code that I wouldn't now refactor into something more clean or robust if I were to redo it.
-Though at this point I'd prefer to pursue new projects fresh rather than revisit all of my old assignments, this collection does offer a small glimpse into the tools, languages, frameworks and concepts I have tackled during my program.
+Consider it a ***learning*** repo: as I look back over these projects, there is very little code that I wouldn't now refactor into something more clean or robust if I were to redo it.
+Though at this point I'm more interested in pursuing fresh projects to learn new skills rather than revisiting all of my old assignments, this collection does offer a glimpse into the tools, languages, frameworks and concepts I have tackled during my program.
 I present it here as a reference for potential employers.

 To connect with me please send an e-mail to [phillitr@oregonstate.edu](mailto:phillitr@oregonstate.edu).
 I look forward to hearing from you.
 Have a wonderful day!